myltik/azure-docs.ru-ru/articles/active-directory/develop/active-directory-devquickstarts-webapi-nodejs.md

 /// Simple returns the list of TODOs that were loaded.

 function listTasks(req, res, next) {
-    // Resitify currently has a bug which doesn't allow you to set default headers
+    // Restify currently has a bug which doesn't allow you to set default headers.
-    // This headers comply with CORS and allow us to mongodbServer our response to any origin
+    // These headers comply with CORS and allow us to mongodbServer our response to any origin.

     res.header("Access-Control-Allow-Origin", "*");
     res.header("Access-Control-Allow-Headers", "X-Requested-With");